 “Screening applicants appropriately when your organisation is recruiting is a good way to try to keep your organisation safe and to head off potential problems before they arise.
 All organisations have a duty of care (a legal responsibility) to ensure a safe environment for employees, volunteers and clients, and being appropriately informed will help.” (https://www.nfplaw.org.au/backgroundchecks)

 But what checking is appropriate?
 What is necessary for a safe church?

-Well, Safe Ministry Check, as we’ve worked with Ansvar Risk Management, have found different levels of checking are appropriate for different positions of authority each employee or volunteer might hold.
-First of all, in all states, if someone is working with children, they are legally require to hold a valid working with children check which vary in name state to state – for example the Blue Card in Queensland.
+In partnership with Ansvar Risk Management, we identified that different levels of checking are appropriate for different positions of authority each employee or volunteer might hold in your church.
+Ultimately each church needs to work this out for themselves with their insurer and based on state regulations.
+For example, if someone is working with children, they are legally required to hold a valid Working with Children Check which varies in name from state to state.

 We have worked with Ansvar Risk Management to identify some key checks churches could use with their leaders.
 These include:

 - Personal Disclosure Statement

 Which checks you require from your volunteers is up to you and your insurer.
 We recommend you get your volunteers to do each of the above (with the exception of only conducting the Police Check for employed staff).